 If you want to make a regular payment (such as a periodical payment) you must set it up with us at least 3 Business Days in advance.
-If you've set this up to be a specific number of regular payments, we don't monitor these so we can't tell you when they've finished, so you should check your statement regularly.
+If you've set this up to be a specific number of regular payments, we don't notify you when they've finished, so you should check your statement regularly.